keymask/keymask-js/README.md

 ## Why Base41?

-**TL;DR:** Efficient, URL-safe, free of visualy similar characters, virtually impossible to form recognizable words or phrases.

 Base41 is a highly efficient encoding for 16-, 32- and 64-bit values,
 comparable to Base57 or Base85 in this respect.
 Whereas Base85 encodes 32 bits
 to 5 characters, Base41 requires 6 characters.
-(Note that the decimal representation of a 32-bit value requires 10 characters and the hexadecimal, 8 characters.
+(The decimal representation of a 32-bit value requires 10 characters and the hexadecimal, 8 characters.
 It can therefore be said that Base41 is 25% more efficient than hexadecimal and 40% more efficient than decimal, but 20% *less* efficient than Base85.)

 The primary advantage that Base41 holds over Base85 is that it is free of special characters, which makes it suitable for use in URLs or anywhere else that non-alphanumeric characters have special meanings or functions.
-Base85 is more compact, but its output needs to be further encoded or escaped in such settings, which negates its main benefit.
+Base85 is more compact, but in certain situations its output may need to be further encoded or escaped, negating its size advantage.

 For its part, Base57 (or the somewhat more common Base58) is also free of special characters, therefore URL-safe.
 However, since it includes virtually the full range of alphanumeric characters, encoded values can inadvertently contain recognizable words, phrases or slang, including potentially offensive language.
-This can be problematic when the encoded values are associated with human users (for example, a user id) and visible to them (for example, in the URL of their public profile page).
+The Base58 encoding of `0x949545` is `rude`, and, needless to say, there are even ruder examples.
+This can be problematic when the encoded values are displayed publicly.

 Dropping down to Base41 allows us to remove all vowels and numerals from the encoding alphabet, which makes it virtually impossible to generate crude or